Content marketers love to toss around buzzwords.

 After all that, you’re finally ready to write the post.

 While you’re writing, be sure to keep your audience in mind.
-The tone of your piece will depend on what your readers would want to hear.
-For instance, a post by a cybersecurity company will probably be more technical and direct while a perfume brand might use a more warm and playful tone.
+The tone of your piece will depend on what your readers want to hear.
+For instance, a post by a cybersecurity company will probably be more technical and direct, while a perfume brand might use a warmer and more playful tone.

 In addition, you’ll want to hold the reader’s attention.
 Long pages of copy are difficult to read.
-Keep your paragraphs short (5 lines max) and use visuals to break up the copy.
+Keep your paragraphs short (five lines max) and use visuals to break up the copy.

 When writing your SEO content, you’ll want to make it as comprehensive as possible.
 Ensure you’ve included everything your reader might want to know about the topic.
-Referencing the People Also Ask questions on Google can help you determine related queries that should be answered in your post.
+Referencing the People Also Ask questions on Google can help you determine related queries that you should answer in your post.
 Maybe even try leveling it up with an animated infographic or video.

 Check your spelling and grammar with tools like Grammarly or Hemingway.
 Even the most experienced writers make mistakes.